-Florida Basic Recruit Training Program, Law Enforcement, Volume 1 (Chapter 11)
+Florida Basic Recruit Training Program: Law Enforcement, Volume 1 (Chapter 11) Role Play Exercise #14: High-Risk Traffic Stop of Armed Robbery Suspect

 The last 6 steps for completing a high-risk traffic stop are for the primary officer to take when conducting the stop.
 Some of the steps will happen at the same time.